LLNL/ctm/README.md

 # Common Electric Power Transmission System Model JSON Schema Specification

-The **C**ommon Electric Power **T**ransmission System **M**odel (CTM) is an intuitive, extensible, language-agnostic, and error-resistant spefication of electric power network components parameter names and units, and relation between components, intended for use by the research community developing new computational methods for power systems operations and simulation.
+The **C**ommon Electric Power **T**ransmission System **M**odel (CTM) is an intuitive, extensible, language-agnostic, and range-validating spefication of electric power network components' parameter names and units, and the relation between components, intended for use by the research community developing new computational methods for power systems operations and simulation.

 Power system datasets following the CTM specification can be read as dictionaries and manipulated in